tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 I was in my first year of university by then, but there were many terms lost due to nonsense political strikes.

+Most of what I've learned (and played) has been through these miserably low-end refurbished equipment.
+I made and flashed Android ROMs in ~2012, started learning Java concepts and Android development, graduated from my electronics high school career in 2014 (e.g., as the only one who could program), already did web development in 2015[1], learned English almost from scratch in 2015, and got to study two majors with top global grades, etc.

+In other words, these pictures represent a genius's successful struggles.
+Engineers solve problems, and mathematicians optimize.
+That's what I do.

+**I appreciate the goodwill efforts I've made as a form of original art**.
+It's a lovely motivation where I make the good of the past persist[^x].

+[^x]: Persisting your genuine achievements is a key to be **relative and scale**

+So it was incredibly challenging to have learned so much and moved on with machines and third-world living conditions like these.

 That Optiplex 745 was the first computer I bought, which made me pass through many weird challenges.